 Sunset Colours is the closing ceremony of the night and is the same as the Colours Ceremony, but for lowing the flag.
 The scouts will normally have a reflection time straight after this.

-Scout sessions in the hall start every week at 19:30 and finish at 21:00 (Unless otherwise stated on the Programme section on Online Scout Manager)
+Scout sessions in the hall start every week at 19:30 and finish at 21:00 on Fridays (Unless otherwise stated on the Programme section on Online Scout Manager)

-If Cubs are not in the hall beforehand the doors to the hall will remain locked until 19:20 to allow time for the leaders to set up for the evening, so if you arrive slightly earlier please be prepared to wait outside.
+The doors to the hall will remain locked until 19:15 to allow time for the leaders to set up for the evening, so if you arrive slightly earlier please be prepared to wait outside.
 Please remember that your child’s safety is your responsibility until they have been registered as being in attendance with the Scout Leader when they arrive.

 When it comes time to pick up your young person please wait at the end of the hall near the doors or just outside in the hallway.
 Please pick up your child promptly at 21:00, as most of the time the adult leaders have other personal commitments